 A link road will be developed by the RTA to service this development and others.
-Criteria for the assessment of the link road traffic noise are set out in the NSW Government's Environmental Criteria for Road Traffic Noise (ECRTN).
+Criteria for the assessment of the link road traffic noise are set out in the NSW Government's Road Noise Policy (RNP).

 The traffic assessment prepared by Halcrow concludes the following;